afanng24/Pewlett_Hackard_Analysis/README.md

 **Software** : pgAdmin 4, PostgreSQL, Python 3.7.6 , Jupyter Notebook, Visual Studio Code.

 ## Results
-A Bulleted list with four (4) FOUR major points from the two analuysis deliverables.
+A breakdown of the four newly created csv files
 - From retirement_titles.csv we can see that there are many different types of titles and people to fill them, sometimes like with employee number 10009 Sumant Peac, he held a total of three titles at his time with the company.
 He was an engineer, senior engineer, as well as assistant engineer.
-This is helpful in recognizing the kinds of employees who are retiring but not the full picture and for that we will need to turn to unique_titles.csv.
+This is helpful in recognizing the kinds of employees who are retiring but not the full picture and for that we will need to turn to unique_titles.csv

-- one for unique_titles.csv
+- From unique_titles we can also see useful information such as employee number, names, and last known position with the company.
+This ensures that there is no repetition in names and gives a clearer picture as to the amount of employees who have retired or who will be hitting retirement age.
+Retirement_titles for example had well over 130,000 rows of information whereas unique_titles had exactly 90,399 rows.
+This tells the company that the adequate amount of new employees needed to replace the retiring employees is closer to 100,000.
 - one for retiring titles.csv
 - one for the final mentorship_eligibilioty.csv